 Cumberland Island, Georgia

 If you are looking for more solitude, head North to Cumberland Island.
-The largest barrier island in Georgia, here you will find over 36,000 acres of maritime forest only accessible by boat.
-Peak season is in the fall and spring, so expect to find the isle almost deserted during the winter.
-There are developed campsites throughout the island, however wildness camping is also allowed.
+The largest barrier island in Georgia, here you will find over 36,000 acres of the maritime forest only accessible by boat.
+Peak season is in the fall and spring, so expect to find the aisle almost deserted during the winter.
+There are developed campsites throughout the island, however, wildness camping is also allowed.
 A permit is required for all camping.
 Winter on Cumberland Island has average daily temperatures in the 60s and lows in the 40s, which is comfortable yet cozy.

 Organ Pipe Cactus National Monument, Arizona

 Located along the border between Arizona and Mexico, Organ Pipe Cactus National Monument has temperatures that reach well above 100° Fahrenheit in the summer, while in the winter the temperatures are quite comfortable.
 In general, wintertime temperatures reach into the 60s and 70s during the day and dip into the 40s at night.
 This park is the only place in the US where the Organ Pipe Cactus grows.
 These impressive cacti can reach heights of up to 25 feet.

 Padre Island National Seashore is the longest expanse of uninterrupted barrier island wildness in the world.
 This island stretches for 70 miles along the Southern Texan coast, ending only 30 miles north of the Mexican border.
 The five campgrounds on Padre Island are open year-round.
 Reservations cannot be made ahead of time, so if you are heading there during a busy time, try to arrive earlier in the day.
 In terms of recreation, this area offers ample boating, fishing, wheeling, birding, and beach lounging.
 Nature lovers can also enjoy watching sea turtle releases that happen periodically throughout the year.
 More information on when a public turtle release will occur can be found on the National Park Service website.